- 129,606 kms

 I am a part-time vagabond, an adventurer, a wayfarer, a modern nomad, a tramp and a wanderer.
-No matter what you may call me, it all kind of adopts to my restless feet and the inability to stay still, the inability to stay in one place.
+Whatever you may call me, it all kind of adopts to my restless feet and the inability to stay still, the inability to stay in one place.

 I stick my thumb out on a road and see what happens.
 I hitchhike.

 In recent years I lived, studied and evolved in Hannover, Germany.
-Whenever I needed a break, coming back felt like coming home - and it certainly still does.
+Whenever I needed a break, coming back felt like coming home.
+And it certainly still does.
 Yet this kind of inner gravity always brought me back to this one place and true passion of mine – the road.
-Now that it felt right, I finally left all of my securities behind to dedicate my life to the road until - well, time will show.
 Living nomadically with nothing but my possessions in a backpack, surrendering to my insatiable wanderlust and hitchhiking as my only constant.

 Today, I feel at home wherever I am with people that I get along with well; I suppose you could say I have a lot of homes.